Stay Competitive in a Dynamically Changing Global Environment

 We break boundaries.
-Our curriculum stresses practical cutting-edge knowledge with an international perspective.
+Our curriculum stresses practical, cutting-edge knowledge with an international perspective.
 Through a broad spectrum of experiential learning courses, we break boundaries between local and global learning, and between theoretical and practical knowledge.
-Given the complex nature of the global business environment and the needs of today's business practices, experiential learning or "learning by doing" enables our students to gain practical experience which they can then apply in real-world situations.
+Given the complex nature of the worldwide business environment and the needs of today's business practices, experiential learning or "learning by doing" enables our students to gain practical experience, which they can then apply in real-world situations.

-Different to traditional case studies which have well-defined problems and measurable factors, our global experiential learning courses expose students to real-life and real-time decision making, with a great deal of built-in uncertainty.
-As business challenges become increasingly multifaceted, such experiences cultivate students' cross-functional and cross-regional problem-solving skills, crucial for them to stay globally competitive.
+Unlike traditional case studies with well-defined problems and measurable factors, our Experiential Learning Courses expose students to real-life and real-time decision-making, with a great deal of built-in uncertainty.
+As business challenges become increasingly multifaceted, such experiences cultivate students' cross-functional and cross-regional problem-solving skills, which are crucial for staying globally competitive.

-In the UK, we collaborate with Imperial College London for a global brand management workshop.
-Over the past few years, our students have worked on projects for iconic brands including luxury car maker Bentley, supermarket chain Tesco, and Edwardian Hotels, where they developed branding strategies for the Asian market.
-They have taken part in experimental methods and laboratory-based discoveries to test and transform original ideas into real business propositions.
+Collaborating with Imperial College London, the Brand Management Workshop offered students opportunities to work on company projects for iconic brands over the years, including luxury car maker Bentley, supermarket chain Tesco, and the Edwardian Hotels.
+Students participate in experimental methods and laboratory-based discoveries to test and transform original ideas into real business propositions.

 The Consultancy Trip integrates a significant part of students' learning by applying the knowledge and skills acquired in a new ambiguous situation outside Hong Kong.
 Students immerse themselves in a real-life Asian business environment to assist the partnering host organisations in addressing the problems and opportunities in their business.
 Initially focusing on Mainland China, as the business in Asia has become more inter-regional, the consultative visits have taken place in countries as varied as South Korea, Cambodia, and Malaysia.